Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 6.9.2 Record Linkage Process

-Procedures for Privacy-Preserving Record Linkage implementation will be maintained by the Data Science Unit, which will serve as honest broker for linkage, and will incorporate best practices in encryption, accuracy, and risk reduction.
-With approval of the Research Committees, PEDSnet may engage in Privacy-Preserving Record Linkage with another entity as honest broker, in which case the Data Science Unit will define additional procedures as appropriate to minimize risk for disclosure of protected patient or institutional information.
+Procedures for Privacy-Preserving Record Linkage implementation will be maintained by the Coordinating Center, which will serve as an honest broker for linkage, and will incorporate best practices in encryption, accuracy, and risk reduction.
+With approval of the Steering Committee, PEDSnet may engage in Privacy-Preserving Record Linkage with another entity as honest broker, in which case the Coordinating Center will define additional procedures as appropriate to minimize risk for disclosure of protected patient or institutional information.

-The Data Science Unit will maintain a Master Patient Index for PEDSnet generated by Privacy-Preserving Record Linkage.
+The Coordinating Center will maintain a Master Patient Index for PEDSnet generated by Privacy-Preserving Record Linkage.
 The Master Patient Index will not be disclosed to member institutions or to external users.
-The Data Science Unit will maintain procedures for assessment risk due to patient duplication to the validity of PEDSnet studies, and for appropriate deduplication where indicated.
+The Coordinating Center will conduct appropriate deduplication when indicated.

 6.10 REQUESTS FOR DATA

-In general, research using the data network will be done within the secure PEDSnet data network environment that is managed by the Data Science Unit’s staff.
+In general, research using the database will be done within the secure PEDSnet database environment that is managed by the Coordinating Center’s staff.
 This approach generally precludes the need for patient-level data to leave the secure PEDSnet network environment.
-Investigators, data scientists, and statisticians who need to access the data network will first apply to be an authorized user.
-For approved PEDSnet studies, the Data Science Unit will set up a workspace within the PEDSnet data network environment and transfer the minimum necessary data for the research project to the workspace.
+Investigators, data analysts, and statisticians who need to access the database will first apply to be an authorized user.
+For approved PEDSnet studies, the Coordinating Center will set up a workspace within the PEDSnet database environment and transfer the minimum necessary data for the research project to the workspace.
 The workspace will support database and statistical applications allowing the team to conduct data analyses.

 6.10.2 Requests for Data-sets

 Investigators who would like to have a de-identified or limited (as defined by HIPAA) patient-level data-set transferred to their institution make this request at the time of seeking PEDSnet Study Approval.
-These requests will be evaluated by the Research Committee, which will vote to approve or deny it.
+These requests will be evaluated by the Steering Committee, which will vote to approve or deny it.
 Each institution that supplies data for the data-set must affirm its approval during this voting process.
-Approved requests will be processed by the Data Science Unit, which will provide the minimum data necessary to answer study questions.
-The Data Science Unit will maintain procedures to reduce risk of individual patient reidentification from data-sets released to investigators.
+Approved requests will be processed by the Coordinating Center, which will provide the minimum data necessary to answer study questions.
+The Coordinating Center will maintain procedures to reduce risk of individual patient reidentification from data-sets released to investigators.
+Data provided by PEDSnet can used only for the purposes specified and approved by the Steering Committee.

 6.12 RESPONSE TO BREACH